VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 But it's so much worse than that.
 Tons of information services are subscription based.
 So, the costs add up way worse.
 While it may seem like a bit of a stretch, I think it's pretty reasonable to call Netflix, Hulu, etc. all information sources as they often host documentaries, if we look at [The Cost of Every Streaming Service Per Month (TheStreet)](https://www.thestreet.com/lifestyle/best-streaming-services-cost-15166523), and assume just the most popular ones, so Netflix, Prime Video, and Hulu, it's already at **$418 a year.** Is it really any wonder why people are piracy again?
 Even if you subscribe to the theory that Piracy is a distribution problem and not a price problem, the pay walls are still the problem, as each service has it's own incentive to hoard as much exclusive content as possible and make their platform better than others for the price.
 This means that each platform runs on it's own standards and cross-compatibility is a real PITA.
 There are now websites and apps that specialize in just telling you which streaming service has what.
 Like what in the fresh fuck.

-### Authentication Sucks
+### Authentication and Authorization Suck

+> **Authentication** is the sign in
+>
+> **Authorization** is what the user and service can do, or what 'permissions' you grant the service and what you're allowed to do on the service.

-I'll bet cold, hard theoretical cash that you've put off turning on two factor for a service you don't give two shits about.
+I'll bet cold, hard fictional cash that you've put off turning on two factor for a service you don't give two shits about.

 I'll double my fictional money to bet that you have a junk password you use by default everywhere you don't give a shit.

-Hell, I'll go all in betting on saying you've authenticated with quite a few services by just using the <div class="w3-container" style="width:50%" ><p><button class="w3-button w3-blue w3-round-xxlarge w3-block">LOGIN WITH SOCIAL MEDIA</button></p></div> button, though possibly only because it was the only way to login to that service at all.
+Hell, I'll go all in betting on saying you've authenticated with quite a few services by just using the
+<div class="w3-container" style="width:fit-content%;display: inline-block;" ><p><button class="w3-button w3-blue w3-round-xxlarge w3-block">LOGIN WITH SOCIAL MEDIA</button></p></div></br>
+button, though possibly only because it was the only way to login to that service at all.

 Unfortunately, all of the above are probably not the best decisions.